AWRaCLe: All-Weather Image Restoration using Visual In-Context Learning: Related Works

 Transformers have a generalized modeling capability through the use of tokens.
 Leveraging this, DETR~\cite{detr} used transformer heads for object detection.
 Pix2Seq~\cite{pix2seq} discretized the output space of object detection.
 Unified-IO~\cite{uio} and Pix2Seqv2~\cite{pix2seqv2} extended this approach to multiple vision tasks (generalist models) using task prompts.
 These methods use a discrete output space, which is unsuitable for continuous space of image data, making it challenging to enable visual in-context learning.

 Recent advancements in in-context learning have significantly improved the zero-shot performance of large language models.
 GPT-3~\cite{gpt3} demonstrated this using text completion with prompts as context while Flamingo~\cite{flamingo} used language guidance for various image and video tasks.
 Visual in-context learning is an emerging area which is gaining increasing attention.
 VPI~\cite{bar} proposed an image-based continuous output space for visual in-context segmentation.
 Directly using visual context for tackling multiple computer vision tasks is challenging due to the non-unified output space.
 To address this, Painter~\cite{painter} extended VPI for diverse computer vision tasks by unifying their output spaces.
-However, these approaches rely heavily on masked-image modeling to learn context (see Painter), which is ineffective for image restoration because there is no dedicated module to capture degradation-specific information.
+PromptGIP~\cite{promptgip} proposed a visual prompting question-answering framework for extracting context.
+However, these approaches rely heavily on masked-image modelling to learn context (see Painter), which is ineffective for image restoration because there is no dedicated module to capture degradation-specific information.
 Additionally, context information provided at the network's input may not propagate to deeper layers.